uakfdotb/ghostpp/readme.txt

 Commands
 ========

+Parameters in angled brackets <like this> are required and parameters in square brackets [like this] are optional.

-In battle.net (via local chat or whisper at any time):
+*** In battle.net (via local chat or whisper at any time):

 !addadmin <name>                add a new admin to the database for this realm !addban <name> [reason]         add a new ban to the database for this realm